 Navigating the Website

-Our website is designed to assist in finding useful information regarding financial aid, tuition and billing, counseling and other topics.
-Below is a list of different UTC departmental websites and their responsibilities to better guide you.
-Please review each department’s website for information, especially for important deadline dates.
-As always, if you have any questions along the way, you can e-mail us at firstname.lastname@example.org.
+To better guide you, below is a list of different UTC departmental websites and their responsibilities.
+Review each department’s website for information, especially for important deadline dates.
+As always, if you have any questions along the way, you can email us at email@example.com.

-Office of the Bursar: Billing and collection of student fees as well as the disbursement of financial aid funds.
-All financial aid refunds are available for pick up in the Bursar’s Office or your student may arrange to have any refund available by direct deposit by entering bank institution information in the MyMocsNet account.
+Billing and collection of student fees as well as the disbursement of financial aid funds.
+All financial aid refunds are available for pick up in the Bursar’s Office or the student may arrange to have any refund available by direct deposit by entering bank institution information in the MyMocsNet account.
 Paper statements are not sent to the student.
 E-bill statements are sent to the student’s UTC email.

-Center for Advisement: Offers a variety of tools and services including tutoring, study groups and first year academic advisement to help students succeed academically.
+Offers a variety of tools and services including tutoring, study groups and first-year academic advisement to help students succeed academically.